 CRANE 1 always recommends that ropes are purchased or sourced from the original manufacturer in order to assure that you have the correct rope on your hoist.
 Installation of the rope is a critical task to ensure that twist is not introduced into the rope and that the hoists proper reeving is maintained.

 The replacement of wire rope or chain for underhung hoists is specifically excluded from load test requirements.
 The wire rope should have already been tested by the manufacturer during the production process.
 The technician should perform a test without a load to check lifting and lowering function, brake operation and to check limiting devices.
 Reference ASME B30.16 for further details.
-Some wire rope manufacturers recommend breaking in the rope.
-After installing the rope and starting with a light load (based on manufacturer’s recommendations), run through 20-25 lifting and lowering cycles at a reduced speed, gradually increasing the weight up to full capacity, if possible.
 This will allow the rope to adjust and properly seat itself.
 After this break-in procedure, secure the hook block and disconnect the rope end to relax or correct any possible torque or twists developed during the new installation and break-in.